makebacappiello/product-feedback-app/README.md

 ---

 ### 🎯 Milestone: Create your database schema

 1. Write PostgreSQL code to:
    a.
-Create 3 tables: `users`, `saved_countries`, and `country_counts`
+Create 1 table: `suggestions`
    b.
-Insert at least 3 rows of sample data into each table
+Insert at least 3 rows of sample data into the table
    c.
 Write SQL queries your API will need to:
-        - Store and retrieve Form data
-        - Store and retrieve Saved Countries data
-        - Store and retrieve Country Count data
+        - Select all suggestions
+        - Add a suggestion

 ---

 ### 🎯 Milestone: Set up your PostgreSQL database on Neon
 1. Use Neon.tech to:
-  - Create a new database
+  - Create a new Neon project called `suggestions`
-  - Set up your schema (create the 3 tables and insert rows of sample data)
+  - Set up your database schema (create the 1 table and insert rows of sample data)
   - Confirm that the data was inserted successfully

 ---